waynebonc/iDeviceLogAnalyzer-public/README.md

 <img src="https://github.com/waynebonc/iDeviceLogAnalyzer-public/blob/master/image.jpg" width="350">

-## False Malware Detection
+## False Malware Detection - "Installation has failed"
+**This issue has been resolved by Microsoft.
+Please ensure you have the latest Windows 10 and Windows Defender updates installed prior to installing iDevice Panic Log Analyzer.**<br>

 This app makes use of [Squirrel](https://github.com/Squirrel/Squirrel.Windows), a one click installation and update framework.
 Setup files produced with this framework have a habit of being falsely detected as various types of malware, such as a backdoor or trojan (see issue [#1204](https://github.com/Squirrel/Squirrel.Windows/issues/1204), [#1653](https://github.com/Squirrel/Squirrel.Windows/issues/1653)).
 The only fix for this is for me to codesign the application with a certificate, which incurs yearly $4xx costs.
 I have no intention on doing this due the project receiving only a handful of donations.

-`
-Update 08/28/21 - A portable version of this app will be released at a later stage.
-This will solve malware detection issues.
-`

 ### Workaround for Windows 10 Users
 - Make sure Virus and Threat Protection is on.